 Matthew Braga explores prosperity and precarity for the artists and cultural workers whose true value will never be measured in dollars.

-The Digital Economies Reader builds on the Digital Economies Lab, a year-long exploration of the wonders and anguish of making art and culture in the twenty-first century organized by Ottawa’s Artengine.
+The Digital Economies Reader builds on the Digital Economies Lab (DEL), a year-long exploration of the wonders and anguish of making art and culture in the twenty-first century organized by Ottawa’s Artengine.

 Artengine is an Ottawa-based artist-run centre that brings together artists, designers, technologists and researchers to explore the social impacts of emerging technologies through collaborative learning and production.